-Shrub or small tree to 12 m.
+Evergreen shrub to 4 m.
 Branchlets green or greyish brown to purple, covered in red, brown, black or grey, appressed or spreading hairs; the hairs can also be found on the buds, stipules, petioles, brachyblasts and carpels.
-Leaves evergreen, leathery or membranous, 2–10 × 1–4 cm, obovate to elliptic, upper surface bright green with brown pubescence, lower surface greenish with dense or sparse pubescence initially, seven to nine secondary veins on each side of the midrib, margins entire, apex acute to short-acuminate; petiole stout, 0.5–1 cm long and pubescent; stipules adnate along almost the whole length of the petiole, pubescent outside.
-Flowers on axillary shoots, yellowish or greenish white and heavily scented, brachyblast 0.4–1.4 cm long with three bracts; tepals 6–12(–17), the outer three or four obovate to elliptic, constricted at the base and 2.2–3.5 cm long, the inner tepals oblong to spathulate and 2–2.2 cm long; stamens golden yellow; gynoecium stipitate with ≤15 carpels.
+Leaves evergreen, leathery or membranous, 2–10 × 1–4 cm, obovate to elliptic, upper surface bright green with brown pubescence, lower surface greenish with dense or sparse pubescence initially, seven to nine secondary veins on each side of the midrib, margins entire, apex acute to short-acuminate; petiole stout, 0.5–1 cm long and pubescent; stipular scar ⅔ to entire length of petiole.
+Flowers on axillary shoots, heavily scented, brachyblast 0.4–1.4 cm long with three bracts; tepals 6–12(–17), white, the outer three or four obovate to elliptic, constricted at the base and 2.2–3.5 cm long, the inner tepals oblong to spathulate and 2–2.2 cm long; stamens golden yellow; gynoecium stipitate with ≤15 carpels.
 Fruits 1–4.5 cm long and spicate; ripe carpels subglobose, dull brown, 0.7–1.4 cm long with a long beak and lenticels.
-Flowering March to April, fruiting August to September (China).
-(Chen & Nooteboom 1993; Liu et al. 2004)
+Flowering March–April (China), April–May (England); fruiting August–September (China).
+Diploid 2n=38.
+(Xia, Liu & Nooteboom 2008; Chen & Nooteboom 1993; Liu et al. 2004).

 Habitat Montane forest and thickets, 1100–2300 m.